+In particular, any inequality or extremal problem stated for Borel sets remains valid for all Lebesgue measurable sets. \end{remark}

-The next section does not contain any new theorems.
-Its purpose is (which also served as our original motivation for this project) to describe similarities and differences between lower bounds of a discrete gradient of boolean functions on the hypercube (so called ``edge isoperimetric inequalities'') and the dyadic square functions of an indicator functions of sets.
+The purpose of the next section, which also served as the original motivation for this project, is to explore the parallels and distinctions between lower bounds for discrete gradients of Boolean functions on the hypercube (the so-called \emph{edge isoperimetric inequalities}) and dyadic square functions of indicator functions of sets.